 Stormwater runoff containing pesticides, herbicides, fertilizers, and sediment have been an issue in the San Dieguito Watershed (City of del Mar et al 2008).
 High nutrient levels in runoff have been impacting surface water quality of several water bodies in the watershed, including Hodges Reservoir (City of del Mar et al 2008).
 Impacts to Hodges Reservoir from urban and agricultural runoff as well as permitted upstream wastewater discharges and rural development have resulted in poor quality water requiring downstream water agencies to incur additional treatment costs.
 The agencies involved in managing Hodges Reservoir are committed to finding cost-effective and science-based solutions to addressing water quality concerns for the reservoir.
 A Water Quality Improvement Plan will be developed for the entire San Dieguito Watershed in accordance with the 2013 MS4 Permit, which will address some of the sources of pollutant loading into water bodies such as Hodges Reservoir and determine actions that can be taken to improve water quality.
 In addition, several IRWM-funded projects have been directed toward watershed-based solutions and in-reservoir remedies for water quality concerns in Hodges Reservoir.
-Efforts are integrated to achieve maximum benefits.
+Efforts associated with the 2013 MS4 Permit and the IRWM-funded projects will be coordinated to ensure that the efforts are integrated to achieve maximum benefits.